Overmind (comics): Fictional character biography

-The Overmind returned with the Defenders to their Earth.
-For a while this entity was welcomed into the Defenders' ranks, and the loose ends of the seven psychics' old lives were tied up.
-He assisted the Defenders in the rescue of Daimon Hellstrom from Miracle Man.
-The Overmind grew uncomfortable and eventually left the Defenders, and made them forget he was ever one of them.
+After some time in the Defenders, the Overmind becomes uncomfortable and eventually leaves the group, making them forget that he was ever a member.
 He tried to find a purpose by attempting to help Millwood, New Hampshire, a town of 800 people dying of chemical poisoning, by controlling their minds to foster the illusion that they were well.
-The Overmind was convinced to cancel the illusion and allow them to live in reality.
+The Overmind is convinced to cancel the illusion and allow them to live in reality.

-When the Squadron transferred to this Earth, the Overmind's original psyche was stirred into awareness and absorbed the telepaths into his own billion-wide whole.
-His psychic powers were replenished and his true mind reasserted itself.
-He once more mind-controlled and kidnapped the Squadron to take revenge against the Stranger by organizing a raid against the latter's laboratory world.
-He freed many of the Stranger's superhuman captives to fuel his enslaved ranks.
+The Overmind regains control of his body and captures the Squadron to take revenge against the Stranger by organizing a raid against the latter's laboratory world.
+He frees many of the Stranger's superhuman captives to fuel his enslaved ranks.
 He locked the Stranger in a stalemated mental battle.
-When several Watchers arrived on an unrelated business, the Overmind was wrought by paranoia, believing the Stranger to have summoned them for assistance, inducing psychosis, and enabling the Stranger to capture him as a subject of study.
+When several Watchers arrive on an unrelated business, the Overmind is wrought by paranoia, believing the Stranger to have summoned them for assistance.
+This allows the Stranger to capture the Overmind as a subject of study.

-The Overmind's future counterpart travels back in time to present-day Squadron-Earth to aid the Scarlet Centurion in repelling the expanding Nth Man.
-His head explodes from the effort.

-The Overmind reappeared in the mainstream continuity and was Seen when he declined participation in the Mad Thinker's quest for vengeance against the Fantastic Four.

-Civil War

-Shortly afterwards Grom was affected by the Purple Man's mind-controlling pheromones, and used to both monitor New York's population, as the latter's chemicals spread in the water supply, as well as control potential threats like the Avengers, but disappeared after the Purple Man's defeat.
-He was eventually located by Baron Zemo and his Thunderbolts, during the Civil War event, and coerced to join the group or face jail time.
+The Overmind is affected by Purple Man's mind-controlling pheromones and used to both monitor New York's population and control potential threats.
+The Overmind disappears after Purple Man is defeated.
+He is eventually located by Baron Zemo and the Thunderbolts and convinced to join the group as an alternative to imprisonment.